It’s not all hunky-dory and smooth sailing on the homeschooling front. Like all things in life, there are some downsides to homeschooling.

 At least, that is what society wants us to believe!
 The good news is that on our homeschooling journey, as the educator, we can spend more time helping our kids to fully conquer a subject.
 We can use clever and fun techniques that aren’t allowed in a standard school system.

 It may take our child until they are 12 years old to fully know how to read well.
 Believe you me, once they have it they can probably read, comprehend, and share their own viewpoints on the subjects they read better than the average person.

 The reason they can is that we were able to spend more time helping them to love the idea of reading.

 One of the darker sides of homeschooling is the fact that we have very limited time to pursue our own passions in life.
 This is especially true when there are young kids involved.
 It can become lonely and disappointing after a while.

 That is why having a homeschool community with other homeschool families in some form is so helpful.
 There are plenty of awesome homeschool Facebook groups.

 By making time to connect with others, even if it is well after the kids go to bed at night, it will help us know we are not alone.
 Adults need to have adult interaction!

 To have time with others, many families have come together and created co-ops in their local areas.
 It helps the kids to have the chance to interact with other kids and for the adults to connect too.

 Another darker side to homeschooling is that in most homeschool families there is no way to have two incomes.
 That can create a ton of stress!
 It can be hard to want to continue to homeschool your kids.

-But rest assured there are plenty of ways to generate income working from home that does not require a ton of extra time.
+But rest assured; there are plenty of ways to generate income working from home that do not require a ton of extra time.
 In fact, more and more people are finding that they are making MORE money working 20-30 hours a week doing things that they LOVE from home than they ever did working 40+ hours for someone else.